-Fortunately, California lemon law applies to used cars as well.
-Not all vehicles will qualify, though, and discerning when the law applies can be difficult.
-Review the facts provided here, and if you still have questions, please contact our office for a free case evaluation.
+Fortunately, California lemon law applies to used cars as well as new cars.
+Not all used vehicles will qualify, though, and it can take an experienced used car lemon law lawyer in California to determine when and where the law applies.
+If you’re the owner of a used lemon car, review the facts provided here.
+If you still have questions, feel free to contact Neale & Fhima Law Firm at (888) 407-2955 for a free case evaluation.

 New cars all come with a warranty from the manufacturer.
 When title changes hands during the warranty period, any remaining coverage transfers as well.
 But be advised that some manufacturers place limits on transferability.
 For example, according to Kia’s warranty terms, original owners receive an extended period of powertrain coverage unavailable to subsequent owners.